loopbackio/loopback-next/extensions/authentication-passport/spike-user-profile.md

 - The app has a user model called `MyUser`, which has

-  - a property defined in `UserProfile` with same type
+  - a property which is also defined in `UserProfile` in the same type.
+E.g.
+    They both have `email` as string.
-  - a property defined in `UserProfile` with a different type
+  - a property which is also defined in `UserProfile` but in a different type.
+    E.g. `MyUser` has `id` as number while `UserProfile` has it as string.
   - a required property not defined in `UserProfile`
   - an optional property not defined in `UserProfile`